mmmineo/CYBER440-FinalProject/StatusReport1.md

   - Matt Mineo: **Memory**

 ### Data Description BLUF
-_Describe the data that you have received -- provide a 1-slide BLUF perspective of what you have received_

 The client provided our team with ~4 days of network traffic data, 8 disk images, 7 memory dumps, and about 90,000 log events.
 All of this data resides within the client's LAN.